Standard Deal Points &

 simply to retain the exclusive right to further

 develop and sell your show to a Network.
-Some
+If the

 writers will agree to a free option simply to